 People used material culture to shape their world.
-At the same time people were shaped by the material culture they created.
-This type of data can be used to understand past societies, but needs to be treated with care.
+At the same time humans were shaped by the material culture they created.

-Basic knowledge of the deep history of the Classical World;
+Basic knowledge of the history and archaeology of ancient Egypt, the Hellenistic world, and the Roman world;

-Basic understanding of contrasts and different perspectives on World Archaeology themes;
+Basic understanding of different perspectives on World Archaeology themes (from the perspective of Egyptian & Mediterranean archaeology);

 Mode of instruction

-Tutorials, in which students work under supervision on assignments on the literature and practice their knowledge;
+Tutorials, in which students work under supervision on assignments on the literature and practise their knowledge;

 Deadlines for assignments are included in the course syllabus.

-C. Scarre (ed.), The Human Past.
-World Prehistory & the Development of Human Societies.
-Thames & Hudson, 3rd edition (2013);
+C. Scarre (ed.), 2018, The Human Past.
+World Prehistory & the Development of Human Societies (Fourth edition), Thames & Hudson;

 Various additional articles.

-For more information about this course, please contact prof. dr. M.J.
-(Miguel John) Versluys.
+For more information about this course, please contact dr. M.E.J.J.
+(Marike) van Aerde or dr. A.T.
+(Letty) ten Harkel.